 Fitness and Sports Expertise

-Pilates, yoga, running and fitness-based activities, including a healthy diet, are central to Benna’s own lifestyle.
+Pilates, yoga, running, and fitness-based activities, including a healthy diet, are central to Benna’s own lifestyle.
 She’s a certified Prana yoga instructor with several years of traditional Pilates training and a jones for walking everywhere, every day.
-Her interests in an active lifestyle encompass:
+Her interests in an active lifestyle encompass scuba diving, tennis, horseback riding, yacht racing, recreational cycling, running, hiking, cross-country skiing, and modified vegetarian to vegan diets.

 She’s also written about the flavors and festivities of more traditional destinations such as Miami’s Calle Ocho Festival and popular pizza parlors in Brooklyn.